The peer review discussed good practices to enhance cooperation between different national authorities to prevent and tackle work-related crime.

-The Peer Review will be hosted by the Norwegian Ministry of Labour and Social Affairs and is organised under the Mutual Learning Programme (MLP).
+The Peer Review was hosted by the Norwegian Ministry of Labour and Social Affairs and organised under the Mutual Learning Programme (MLP).

 Work-related crime refers to undeclared work and unlawful activities that breach laws relating to pay and working conditions, social security and taxation.
 Vulnerable workers are at risk of being exposed to poor working conditions and irregular practices.
 By reporting or disclosing such acts or omissions (whistleblowing), they can contribute to expose, stop and prevent various forms of wrongdoings in the workplace, detrimental to the public interest.
 Consequently, effective protection of whistleblowers against retaliation can contribute to more effective enforcement.
 National public authorities and/or other competent reporting channels, as well as the social partners, play an important role to secure and ensure whistleblowers protection.